 Knowledge, Skills, and Abilities

-- A successful track record of success in key responsibilities.
+- A demonstrable record of success in key responsibilities (min 5 years).

 - Strong written and verbal communication skills; a persuasive and passionate communicator who can inspire one-on-one and in public speaking.

-- Pluses: multi-lingual, international experience or experience in minority communities, creative network.
+- Pluses: multi-lingual, international experience, experience in minority communities, and participation in creative networks.

-This position offers a competitive compensation and a traditional benefits package found with other nonprofit organizations of similar size, scope, and scale.
-Option of a rent-free house.
+This position offers superior compensation and a traditional benefits package found with other nonprofit organizations of similar size, scope, and scale.

 How to Apply